GSAS students are required to:

 - Students may not remain in “unsatisfactory” progress and those who do may be withdrawn from their program.

-A student making unsatisfactory progress may, with departmental endorsement, be granted the status of “grace” for one year.
-At the end of the grace period, the student must be making satisfactory progress, otherwise they will be considered to be making unsatisfactory progress.
+A student making unsatisfactory progress may, with departmental endorsement, be granted the status of “grace” for up to one academic year.
+At the end of the stated grace period, the student must be making satisfactory progress, otherwise, they will be considered to be making unsatisfactory progress.

 - In most cases, only one period of grace will be granted to a student.